Takeaways

 On average, maglocks cost about $300.
 However, this number depends on the strength of the magnetic lock and if you want to include any other features.
 For example, a popular feature that properties often request is a battery backup — which will increase costs.

-Door magnetic locks work by using magnetic force to keep a door closed.
+A magnetic lock works by using electromagnetic force to keep a door closed.

-- Door plate.
-The door plate is a metal plate that’s installed on the door.
+• Armature plate.
+Also known as a door plate, this part is the metal installed on the door.
 When the electromagnet on the door frame is energized, the door plate is attracted to it, and the electric holding force keeps the mag door shut.

 Do mag locks work when the power goes out?